meredithcat/Full-Stack-Python/README.md

 ### Quizzes

-There will be **11 quizzes** held during this course.
-These will be in place of a final exam.
-Your lowest two quiz scores will be dropped, so your total quiz score will be based off of the other nine.
+There will be **11 quizzes** held during this course. **Please reference the above schedule for quiz topics and dates.** These quizzes will be used in place of a final exam.
+Your lowest two quiz scores will be dropped, so your _total quiz score will be based off of the other nine_.

 Quizzes will cover all topics outlined in the schedule, with the **exception** of the following: